Rothko painting defaced at Tate Modern in London

 Rothko, considered one of the 20th century’s most important artists and whose works sell at auction for tens of millions of dollars, was commissioned to paint the Seagram Murals in the 1950s for the new Four Seasons restaurant in New York.

-Several of them ended up in the Tate collection after they were given as gifts, and Tate describes the famous series of soft-edged, coloured rectangles, as “iconic”.
+Several of them ended up in the Tate collection after they were given as gifts, and Tate describes the famous series of soft-edged, colored rectangles, as “iconic”.

 Tim Wright wrote on the Twitter micro-blogging site that he witnessed the incident and posted a photograph of the damaged canvas online.